spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/share-list-item/README.md

-Displays a list item of a business unit which shows company name and drop-down menu with access variants.
+Displays a list item of a business unit which shows company name and a drop-down menu with access variants.